salmanfareeth/Socket-Programming-Tool/README.md

 ## Disclaimer

-DISCLAIMER: This tool is for learning and educational purposes only.
+This tool is for learning and educational purposes only.
 Using it without proper authorization is illegal.
 Always ensure you have permission to test on the network you are working with.